Indie Game Developer Interview: Sunny Tam (Danmaku Unlimited)

 I’m currently starting a couple small mobile game projects with several other indie developers.
 A hidden true boss for Danmaku:U is also in the works.
 (Editor’s note #2: Check out the screenshot below for a preview of the true boss, by the game’s standard, this guy is HUGE):

 Danmaku Unlimited is now available on the iTunes App Store for a promotional price of just USD 0.99.
-Check it out over here: http://itunes.apple.com/us/app/danmaku-unlimited/id433288121?mt=8
+Check it out over here: https://itunes.apple.com/us/app/danmaku-unlimited/id433288121?mt=8Powered by Sidelines

 Next Post X-Men: First Class Movie Review